 Question 3: Do you agree with the Working Groups proposed definitions for ‘Ancillary Service’, ‘Balancing Service’, ‘Active Power’ and ‘Reactive Energy’?
 Please provide the rationale behind your response.

-Finally, the Working Group
+Finally, the Working Group turned their thinking to the definition of ‘Eligible Services’ and in the first instance decided to compare what was developed under CMP334 and has since been implemented into the CUSC.
+The CUSC definition for ‘Eligible Services’ is set out below: